 You get an early indication of the movie’s tone during the opening credits which introduce the cast and crew as “hot chick,” “British villain,” “comic relief,” and “overpaid tool.”
 From there, the audience is served snarky one-liners, intense action, and rapid-fire pop-culture references (oh, and did I mention penis jokes).

 Unlike many superhero movies, Deadpool, doesn’t spend an inordinate amount of time on the origin story.
 It’s all woven into the action through flashbacks and helps to move the movie forward.
-The plot is pretty basic: Bad guy does bad things to main character.
-Main character seeks revenge.
-Main character battles bad guy in final showdown.
+The plot is pretty basic: Bad guy does bad things to the main character.
+The main character seeks revenge.
+The main character battles the bad guy in the final showdown.
 But when it comes to Deadpool, the plot is inconsequential.
 Fans of the ‘Merc with a Mouth’ want to see their anti-hero cracking jokes and cracking skulls.
 Deadpool doesn’t disappoint in either area.